dansmyers/CSProjectStudio/README.md

 - Take responsibility for your own progress and the success of your project.
 Get moving quickly and don't waste time getting started with things.

-- Work a little bit every day and don't binge.
+- Work on the course every day.
+Don't try to binge on huge amounts of work right before deadlines.

 - Attend and participate in the course meetings.
 Give well-prepared demos of your work in progress.